 55. Fold a sheet of paper in fourths (fold it twice), write one word in each square, and decorate.
 Bonus: Cut the squares to use them as flashcards.

-56. Write words with a white crayon, and watercolor paint over top to reveal.
+56. Write words with a white crayon and then watercolor paint over the top to reveal the word.

-58. For each word, have the child copy it, cover the word, write it again, and check.
+58. Copy each word, cover the word, write it again, and check.

 59. Create your own font or try bubble letters.

 61. In your very best handwriting, write each spelling word three times.
 Use cursive if you can.

 62. Write spelling words three times on one line—small, medium, and then large.

 63. Give the child four consonants and two vowels.
 See how many words he or she can spell.

 64. Use glow-in-the-dark markers or paint to write the words, and then check spelling in the dark.

 65. Write words on scratch-art paper (colorful paper coated in black paint-like material).